 Immediately following, this Intrepidus moment of self-realization, in the back of his mind.
 He’d also known, that on the outside.
 He’d been suffering not only from his familial recognizance of each of the metaphorically derived accounts, thereof.
 He realizes, his fathers’ harsh criticisms, soon begin to capitulate internally; as he’s turned down, yet against all odds.
 He attempts to make a come-back, in his mind.
 “Ok., now one, and two, shuf-fle" as the car, being smacked from, behind as an unsuspecting R.V. had reared the boys almost 4,000lbs Ford-Ford.
 The smell of cherry-pie permeates; throughout the air; as the beat of “crash-bang"; as the car flips mimicking each off beat that his father’s Performance & routine, as more of the inclination towards each subtle resonance, displayed, as a sort of centripetal; even further, still pervasive kind of -double shuffled philanthropic grid.
 Converging between, the most “illusive o means, to validate options cost.
 Bid, too large an amount of blood, to be understood, rather s his now one-eye slightly open. that his now for more than some other’s account, I suppose.
 Christian, we’d thought, as he did “you both had, done enough.
 Rougher, then motley, slippers on checkered sidewalk chalked tile riding all the way down in the subway” I don’t want you talking like that, where’s your father?”
 Throughout, the duration, of the ride.
 Thus, far, of course, “However, he’d been...” circumnavigating, the routine; however, struggle, as though he might begin again.
 Chris hadn’t always been this precocious, as a matter of fact, if memory serves, although he’d proven quite the contraceptive thinker.
 Other than those present who were; within, the car presently, he’d soon come to find, he’d offended, amongst other things, the most researched and poised.
 Once, at a festival, close to that which we’d call “The Meringue-N-U”.
 Which just so happened to also be the closest university to our family's house.
 Remembering all the things, I’d come to miss over time” he thinks attempting to recall as much as the landscape surrounding, and even, the odd familiar-faced populace.
 Only now, after all this time, that’d come to pass, and while remaining steadily dipping in and out confessing on the precipice of conspicuousness, before he falls feint, however the rainwater, tapping a melody similar to the way he’d be when, as he was, eager to receive the comfort he’d lacked; however, known he also felt far too long ago.
 Pleading never, directly told him he’s calling you “home”, how, dare you blame Without one to bother; “before I move on, will you play Dad's song, one more time for me, Lyle...Lyle?”

-FIN

 Glossary